 Daria Domin, MSW

 The Association of Assistive Technology Act Programs (ATAP) is a national, member-based non-profit organization, comprised of state Assistive Technology Act Programs funded under the Assistive Technology Act (AT Act).

 The purpose of the AT3 Center is to provide training and technical assistance for all AT Act Section 4 State and Territory Assistive Technology Programs and to support a national internet site that makes general AT information available to the public and other stakeholders.

 The Administration for Community Living (ACL) was created around the fundamental principle that older adults and people with disabilities of all ages should be able to live where they choose, with the people they choose, and participate fully in their communities.

-CATADA is a project funded under grant # 90AN0001-01-00 by the U.S. Department of Health and Human Services Administration For Community Living (ACL).
-The information on these web pages does not necessarily reflect the position or policy of ACL, ICI or ATAP and no official endorsement should be inferred.
+The Center for Assistive Technology Act Data Assistance (CATADA) is a project funded under grant # 90AN0001 by the U.S. Department of Health and Human Services Administration For Community Living (ACL).
+CATADA provides technical assistance and supports to State Assistive Technology (AT) Programs funded under Section 4 of the Assistive Technology Act of 1998, as amended (P.L.
+108-364).
+CATADA is a collaborative project of the Institute for Community Inclusion (ICI) at UMass Boston and The Illinois Assistive Technology Project (IATP).
+The information on this website does not necessarily reflect the position or policy of ACL, and no official endorsement should be inferred.